efabless/openlane2/docs/source/usage/hardening_macros.md

 * The declared configuration variables of [the default Flow's steps](../reference/flow_config_vars.md#classic)
     * Click on each step to see its configuration variables.

-The basic configuration `config.json` file for the default flowshould at least contain these variables:
+The basic configuration `config.json` file for the default flow should at least contain these variables:

 * [`DESIGN_NAME`](../reference/flow_config_vars.md#DESIGN_NAME)